 1. They offer stability and dividends, even in difficult economic times.

-2. They are less volatile than other types of stocks, making them a safer investment for some investors.
+2. They are less volatile than other stocks, making them a safer investment for some investors.

 3. They can provide a steady income stream even during bear markets.